-A German river cruise shipping company restarted operations, also giving the world a sneak peek into what ship cruising might look like following the Coronavirus (COVID-19) crisis.
+A German river cruise shipping company restarted operations, also giving the world a sneak peek into what ship cruising might look like following the pandemic.

 Last week, the travel brand Nicko Cruises (fully-owned subsidiary of Mystic Cruises) started a Rhine cruisetour itinerary with the newbuild riverboat (introduced in 2018) NickoVISION.
 Shipboard and ashore policies include wearing face shields, spaced-out dining, on-floor arrows directing traffic.